 The results showed a general improvement in TMIP in 2019, passing from 691,81 € to 686 €.
 The MUE in 2014 was not possible to compute since there are only aggregated data that cannot allow calculation.

-In Apulia, it is not possible to calculate the RR RER RIR ad RUR performance indicators in Apulia because some initial data are missing.
-For example, for the RR indicator, the data on material consumed in the region is not available as well as the calculation RUR and RIR, and RER was not possible because data on paper production and consumption in Apulia are not available.
+It was difficult to calculate the RR, RER, RIR, and RUR performance indicators in Apulia because some initial data are missing.
+Mainly, the calculation of RR, RER, RIR, and RUR was not possible because data on paper production and consumption in Apulia are not available.
 The main problem is due to the absence of some regionally broken-down data that do not allow some allocations.

-The same critical issue was found for the calculation of the MUE and TMIP because it was not possible to calculate the regional paper DMI.
+The same critical issue was found for the calculation of the MUE and TMIP because the lack of data for calculating the regional paper DMI.

+It is therefore important to have disaggregated data at the regional level, in order to be able to evaluate and make regional estimates on consumption.

 As figure 2 shows, most of the wastepaper collected in Apulia is sent outside the region and this leads to the contradiction that, the increase in the collection phase does not correspond to a regional circularity of the paper sector.
-For example, in 2001 Apulia region collected a total of 48,930.684 t of paper whereas, in 2019, collected 198,751.551 t, with a total increase of 406.2% (figure 3).
-The increase of the collection phase has not provided any environmental benefit in the region considering the increase of the environmental aspects due to transport outside the region- and the development of some business circular models.
+For example, in 2001 Apulia region collected a total of 48,930 t of paper whereas, in 2019, collected 198,750 t, with a total increase of 406.2% (figure 3).
+The increase of the collection phase has not provided any environmental benefit in the region considering the increase of the environmental aspects due to transport outside the region and the development of some business circular models.

 Figure 3: Tons of paper waste collected in Apulia from 2001-2019.